marjakapyaho/nightbear/server/README.md

 1. Use `export NIGHTBEAR_TEST_DB_URL=http://admin:admin@localhost:5984/`
 1. Run `npm test` to see that everything works

+## Starting docker process if it has stopped
+`docker start nightbear-dev-couchdb`

 ## Backups

 Useful utils for backing up/moving the DB's around: